jconverter/jconverter/README.md

     assertEquals("Isaac", convertedMap.get(3).name);

-Behind the Courtains
+Behind the Curtains
 ====================

 JConverter creates and manages a categorization of converters by means of the [JGum](https://github.com/jgum/jgum "JGum library") library.
-Relying on the [type categorization mechanisms](http://jgum.github.com/tutorial/index.html "JGum tutorial") provided by JGum, the best converters for a given conversion operation are found and applied, forming an implicit chain of responsibility (this procedure will be documented in more detail on a future version of this guide).
+Relying on the [type categorization mechanisms](http://jgum.github.com/tutorial/index.html "JGum tutorial") provided by JGum, the best converters for a given conversion operation are found and applied, forming an implicit chain of responsibility (this procedure will be documented in more detail in a future version of this guide).